starshinata/PS4-Keyboard-and-Mouse-Adapter/documentation/frequently-asked-questions.md

 Sony has licensed Hori products https://www.playstation.com/en-us/explore/accessories/specialty-controllers/, and Hori has provided mouse and keyboard options https://www.amazon.co.uk/HORI-Tactical-Assault-Commander-Pro/dp/B01K7JEII8

 If you are using an application to improve you aim or response time, that could be considered cheating.
-The developers of this application consider this a accessibility aid for people who have issues using a controller (I personally have RSI and cannot play with a controller for long periods of time, but can use a mouse and keyboard all day).
+The developers of this application consider this an accessibility aid for people who have issues using a controller (I personally have RSI and cannot play with a controller for long periods of time, but can use a mouse and keyboard all day).

 ### What are the best settings to play an FPS game